Since v17.0.0,v16.12.0 - Check

 This method calls fn on each chunk of the stream in order, passing it the result from the calculation on the previous element.
 It returns a promise for the final value of the reduction.

-the stream is used as the initial value.
-If the stream is
+of the stream is used as the initial value.
+If the stream

 TypeError